conda-forge/onednn-feedstock/README.md

 enabled with oneDNN.

-In this package oneDNN is built with the Threadpool CPU runtime. oneDNN requires the user to implement a Threadpool interface to enable the library to perform computations using multiple threads.
+In this package oneDNN is built with the TBB CPU runtime.

 For more information please read oneDNN developer guide: